ivvvvvvvvvaaaan/echo-template/README.md

 # Echo AI Application Template

-A clean, modern, and scalable template for building full-stack AI applications.
-It comes pre-configured with a shared component library, a two-page application structure, and all the necessary tooling for a seamless developer experience.
+A clean, modern, and scalable template for building full-stack AI application.
+Get all Hawkins components out the box.

 ## What's Inside?